Order Baltimore Catechism worksheets using your favorite fonts, colors, and SIZES.

 Help your children learn the Baltimore Catechism answers and prayers like

 We also have copybooks which help with both memorization and handwriting.
 Together the audio and the copybooks offer multi-sensory help for busy Catholic families.

-Listen to a sample at the following pages or buy them below:
+Listen to a sample at the following pages or buy the instant downloads or CDs below:

 To make these clips load faster we separated them to their own pages.
 If you are interested in the First Communion Audio Catechism, listen to Mary's Voice clip.
 If you are interested in the Confirmation Audio Catechism listen to Anthony's Voice.

 You can get the same audio catechism recording on CDs.
 They make excellent gifts of faith:

 Many parents have let us know that the audio versions have been like having a tutor to help with the review.
 This is exactly why we made these.
 As we had five, six, seven, and eight children it became hard to find time to review the children's catechism well enough for them to memorize the answers.

 We have had many letters from pastors, catechists, teachers and parents who appreciate having Baltimore Catechism CD help with the memorizing.